WeTransfer/interval_response/README.md

 # IntervalResponse

 is a little piece of machinery which allows your Rack/Rails application to correctly serve HTTP `Range:` responses.
+It allows you to "stitch" together multiple spans of data (such as long strings, files or remote resources) and then serve them out in response to requests with `Range:` headers.
 Features:

 * Strong ETags depending on response composition
 * Correct response codes/headers/offsets